 During the second week of August, while Dennis and Taran were busy representing the League in Poland, a team of VSSL players and volunteers competed in the annual Beach Soccer Blast at Spanish Banks beach.
 (The team finished one spot shy of qualifying for the knockout stages of the tournament.)

 For the Vancouver Street Soccer League, then, the adventures continue.
-To keep up to speed with our most recent developments, check out our blog roll, and the posts visible on our home page.
+To keep up to speed with our most recent developments, check out our Instagram page.